LS-Instruments/WebSocket-Actor/README.md

 **Timeout ms (5000)** is the timeout to establish the connection to the server.
 A value of –1 indicates to wait indefinitely.

 ## Abstract Messages
-Abstract messages have private properties that carry useful information to be used when the subscriber actor implementing the Do.vi method to act on the subscriber actor
+Abstract messages have private properties that carry useful information to be used when the subscriber actor implementing the Do.vi method ("WebSocket Server-Service Enqueuer Msg" message) or the "On Close.vi", "On Connect.vi", "On Message.vi", "On Drop.vi" ("WebSocket Connection Handler Msg" message) to act on the subscriber actor

 ### WebSocket Server-Service Enqueuer Msg